Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: Appendix

 The equivalence of (i) and (ii) is obvious by definition.
 The equivalence with (iii) is a simple consequence of Proposition~\ref{prop:etavsA}.
 Similarly, (iii) follows from (i): if $P$ is continuous on the compact set $\G$, then it is uniformly continuous, and

 as $k$ goes to infinity.
-But by Proposition \ref{prop:etavsA}, $A^-_k \geq 1-|G| \varphi(k)$.
+But, by Proposition \ref{prop:etavsA}, $A^-_k \geq 1-|G| \varphi(k)$.
 Finally, (iii) implies (ii).

-The equivalence of (ii) and (iii) can also be proved as a consequence of Dini's theorem (see\cite{rudin76principles}, Theorem 7.13 on page 150): defining $\tilde{A}_k(\w) = A_k(w_{-k:-1})$, the sequence $\left(\tilde{A}_k\right)_k$ is an increasing sequence of continuous functions simply converging to the (continuous) constant function $1$, thus the convergence is uniform.
+The equivalence of (ii) and (iii) can also be proved as a consequence of Dini's theorem (see\cite{rudin76principles}, Theorem 7.13, page 150): based on the definition $\tilde{A}_k(\w) = A_k(w_{-k:-1})$, the sequence $\left(\tilde{A}_k\right)_k$ is an increasing sequence of continuous functions that converges pointwise to the (continuous) constant function $1$, thus the convergence is uniform.